High ethical standards are essential in healthcare. Four fundamental principles lay the foundation for healthcare ethics.

 Current ethical issues in healthcare center on these guiding principles.
 Healthcare professionals must be prepared to navigate the following issues.

 The Department of Health and Human Services identified access to healthcare as an objective for its Healthy People 2010 and Healthy People 2020 initiatives.
-In 2008, only 83.2 percent of people had medical insurance.
-The latest figures from the National Health Interview Survey show that 10.5 percent of people under age 65 are uninsured.
+In 2012, only 83.1 percent of people had medical insurance.
+The latest figures from the National Health Interview Survey show that 12.5 percent of adults under age 65 are uninsured.
 Improving access to care has been a central issue in healthcare for many years.
 This includes not just private insurance but also Medicare, Medicaid, military and other government health insurance plans.

 Violating a patient’s privacy and confidentiality can have legal and ethical consequences for healthcare providers and professionals.
 Patients’ medical information is protected by the Health Insurance Portability and Accountability Act.
 Topics like increases in data breaches and smartphone usage highlight the ongoing need to understand this ethical issue.